Kenan7/PokestarBot/bot_data/man/stats.md

 Get the message stats of the channel.
-This requires the Guild to have a message-goals channel defined under the guild-channel database (`%channel add`).
+This requires the Guild to have a message-goals channel defined under the guild-channel database (`{prefix}channel add`).

 Arguments:
 * `channel`: The channel to show stats for.
 Stats for multiple channels can be shown, as long as they are separated with spaces.
 Defaults to just the current channel.